stew675/standup5x5/README.md

-After commenting on the Youtube video, I then discovered that most people were using the full words-alpha.txt file as a starting set, and even crazier to me, people were using the full ~4MB word set, instead of at least using just a set of only 5 letter words.
+After commenting on the Youtube video, I then discovered that most people were using the full words-alpha.txt file as a starting set, and even crazier to me, people were using the full ~4MB word set, instead of at least using just a set of only the 5 letter words.
 Okay, I guess?

 My first solution did not work properly on the words-alpha input set as that set contains many words with no-vowels in it, thereby breaking my assumption that